 With the now well-established Mtn Lab, Salomon created a modern classic that hits a sweet spot for a large portion of the AT ski boot buying market.
 If you are an all-around backcountry skier with downhill leanings and low volume feet, give careful consideration to the MTN Lab.
 The Mtn Lab is an excellent all-around AT ski boot for a downhill ski technician willing to lug a few extra ounces and willing to do some fitting work.

 Looking at just uphill performance, the Mtn Lab is nothing special.
 This says more about the state of modern AT ski boots than it does the Mtn Lab.
-As compared to the broad range of products we tested for 2019, the Mtn Lab sits just below the middle, in terms of uphill performance.
-The cuff range of motion, measured in our repeatable, standardized fashion (as outlined in our How We Tested AT Ski Boots article), sits almost exactly in the middle.
-The friction and resistance within that range is fairly average also.
-It doesn't tour as freely as the Top Pick for speed touring Scarpa Alien RS, but it is way better on the uphill than the other Top Pick optimized for downhill performance Lange XT FreeTour 130.
+As compared to the broad range of products we tested, the Mtn Lab sits just below the middle, in terms of uphill performance.
+The cuff range of motion, measured in our repeatable, standardized fashion, sits almost exactly in the middle.
+The friction and resistance within that range are fairly average also.
+It doesn't tour as freely as some, but it is way better on the uphill than the Top Pick optimized for downhill performance.
 Just five years ago, this sort of cuff range and uphill performance would have led the field.
 Now we expect this sort of touring compromise only from the best downhill performing boots.

 Like with uphill performance, the weight of the Mtn Lab is nothing special.
-Again, 5 years ago 7 pounds (which is what the Salomon weighs, roughly) was the benchmark for all-around AT ski boots.
-And those boots 5 years ago didn't tour nor ski as well as the Salomon.
-We have boots in our test that are heavier and they generally ski better.
+Again, five years ago, seven pounds (which is what the Salomon weighs, roughly) was the benchmark for all-around AT ski boots.
+And those boots five years ago didn't tour or ski as well as the Salomon.
+We have boots in our test that are heavier, and they generally ski better.